Invesco S&P 500 Equal Weight ETF

 What are the main risks of holding RSP?

-Based on the provided information, the key risks of holding RSP are:
+Based on the information provided, the key risks of holding the Invesco S&P 500® Equal Weight ETF (RSP) are:

 What is the price forecast for RSP in 2026?

-Based on the provided outlook and the nature of the Invesco S&P 500 Equal Weight ETF (RSP), my forecast through 2026 is as follows.
+Based on the equal-weight methodology of the Invesco S&P 500® Equal Weight ETF (RSP), the forecast for 2026 is tied to the overall market but with a specific driver.